Paul F. Tompkins: Podcasts, webcasts and radio

+Since 2018, Paul has co-hosted with Scott Aukerman and Lauren Lapkus the podcast Threedom.

 In March 2020, during the COVID-19 pandemic, Tompkins started a weekly podcast with his wife, Janie Haddad Tompkins, called Stay F. Homekins.
 The first season ran for 41 episodes throughout the rest of 2020, and season two started in January 2021.

 Personal life

-Tompkins is married to actress Janie Haddad Tompkins, who is best known for portraying the red anthropomorphic cardinal Margaret on Regular Show.
+Tompkins is married to actress Janie Haddad Tompkins, who is best known for voicing the red anthropomorphic cardinal Margaret on Regular Show.

 In 2017, Tompkins stated on Twitter that he was once a Catholic, but later went on to become an atheist.

 He is a member of the Democratic Socialists of America and helped canvass for Eunisses Hernandez and Hugo Soto-Martinez during the 2022 Los Angeles elections.